- Court of Protection and Mental Capacity

 - Restraint and confiscation

-- Investigations arising form exercising your right to protest
+- Investigations arising from exercising your right to protest

 - Professional regulatory complaints